FredericGervais/terraform-NextcloudOnGCP-overTOR/README.md

 You now need to place the [Service Account key .json file](https://learn.hashicorp.com/terraform/gcp/build) in the current folder beside the .tf files under the name:
 > credential.json

+**Make sure the terraform service account has the Project Owner role**

 ## Installation

 To install Owncloud you now need to run this command: